TC

 TagCalc

-How to Register an Out-of-State Car in Indiana
+How to Register an Out-of-State Car in Indiana: Fees & Steps

-Welcome to Indiana!
+Welcome to the Hoosier State!
 Whether you are settling into the bustling neighborhood blocks of Indianapolis, the academic hubs of Bloomington, or the peaceful communities near Lake Michigan, getting your vehicle legally registered is a vital early step to becoming a true Hoosier.

 1. Clear Your Physical VIN Verification Check

-• The Process: Drive your out-of-state car straight to any open Indiana BMV branch office.
-A staff member will walk out to the parking lot with you to perform a quick, physical validation of your vehicle’s Vehicle Identification Number (VIN) and current odometer reading.
+• The Process: Drive your out-of-state car straight to any local Indiana BMV branch office.
+A staff member will complete a physical validation of your vehicle’s Vehicle Identification Number (VIN) and current odometer reading right in the branch lot.

-• Alternative Route: If your vehicle is currently non-operational, you can have a local police officer complete this checklist at your home using official State Form 39530.
+• Alternative Route: If your vehicle is currently non-operational or cannot be driven to an office, you can have a local law enforcement officer complete this checklist at your home using official State Form 39530.

 2. Gather Your Paperwork Checklist

-Once your VIN check is cleared, head inside the branch terminal with a flawless stack of original legal documents:
+Once your VIN check is cleared, head inside the branch terminal with a complete stack of original legal documents:

-• Your Out-of-State Vehicle Title: If you are currently paying off an auto loan, bring your active registration card along with the exact physical address of your bank/lender so the BMV clerk can file an official title release request.
+• Your Out-of-State Vehicle Title: If you are currently paying off an auto loan and a bank holds your original file, bring your active registration card along with the exact physical address of your lender so the BMV clerk can file an official title release request.

-• Your New Indiana Driver’s License: (Requires updating your identity documents at the counter first).
+• Your New Indiana Driver’s License: Ensure you update your driver credential at the counter first.

 • Physical VIN and Odometer Verification Form.